MultiverseLearningProducts/swe/src/mod2/wk1/day3.md

 console.log(numbers); // [10001, 1678, 2, 3, 78, 9]
 ```

-Question: how is JavaScript trying to sort the numbers above?
+How is JavaScript trying to sort the numbers above?

 We can fix this by using a callback to examine the numbers in more detail: